Data Sketching and Stacking: A Confluence of Two Strategies for Predictive Inference in Gaussian Process Regressions with High-Dimensional Features: Introduction

 \subsection{Outdoor Air Pollution Application}

 As a motivation for the development of our methodology, we consider the problem of predicting outdoor air pollution concentrations across the United States.
 Outdoor air pollution in the U.S. is measured using a network of ground-based monitors managed by local air quality agencies and the U.S. Environmental Protection Agency~\citep{epa:1996} (EPA).
 While the combined network of monitors consists of thousands of locations, the spatial coverage of the network is actually quite sparse, leaving many areas of the country without any ground-level data~\citep{apte2017high}.
-Many dense urban areas only contain one or two monitors, raising a question of whether such measurements are representative of the burden experienced by all members of the population.
 To address the sparsity of the network, there have been efforts to deploy low-cost sensors across urban areas to fill the gaps.
 While such approaches have promise, they are still experimental and ad hoc in nature, and the sensors themselves can sometimes introduce new measurement problems~\citep{heffernan2023dynamic}.

-Remote sensing techniques, which use satellite imagery to predict ground-level concentrations of outdoor air pollution have the potential to address the spatial coverage problem because of their constant monitoring of the entire planet.
-Traditional approaches have employed aerosol optical depth as a proxy for such pollutants as fine particulate matter~\citep{paciorek2008spatiotemporal}, or PM2.5.
-While the previous generation of Earth observation satellites had excellent spatial coverage, they lacked temporal coverage, typically revisiting an area of the planet only once every one or two weeks.
-In addition, older satellites tended to have lower resolution, making them difficult to use for predicting air pollution concentrations in dense urban settings.
-In recent years, there has been a revolution in the deployment of satellite constellations, where hundreds of smaller inexpensive satellites orbit the Earth, providing constant coverage of all areas~\citep{team2017planet}.
-Furthermore, these satellites have much higher resolution, allowing for more detailed examination of areas of interest.